bright-dev/Bright-lite/README.rst

 mode to be equal to 0.
 Blending mode requires the *target_burnup* field to be a non negative value.
 Additionally, blending mode requires the Bright-lite ReactorFacility to be connected to a Bright-lite FuelfabFacility.

-Currently there are only two blending modes available in Bright-lite.
-These modes are described by a target-constraint pairing.
-The two available pairs currently are:

-1) Burnup - Criticality: The blender will create a fuel that meets a target burnup when criticality is equal to the given constraint.
-2) Burnup - Conversion Ratio: The blender will create a fuel that meets a target burnup when conversion ratio is equal to the given constraint.

 ^^^^^^^^^^^^
 Forward Mode